-Portfolio: a record of accomplishments and achievements, including samples of best work.
-In Roads to Success, these could include career and college research and job-hunting tools (like resumes) that will be useful from one year to the next.
+Portfolio: A record of accomplishments and achievements, including samples of best work.
+In Roads to Success, career and college research and job-hunting tools (like resumes) that will be useful from one year to the next.

 IMPLEMENTATION OPTIONS

 If you choose to use the DO NOW option for your classes, you will need to explain your expectations for this activity.
 Here is an example of what you could say: